videlais/Unofficial-Ink-Cookbook/Chapter10/index.md

 ## Tunnels

-Because of the complex nature of connections between knows and diverts, sometimes a way to move "through" a complex weave is needed.
+Because of the complex nature of connections between knots and diverts, sometimes a way to move "through" a complex weave is needed.
 Tunnels provide that.

 In Ink, it can often be useful to create a knot that is returned to multiple times throughout a flow.
 Instead of a complex series of diverts and knots, Ink has functionality to quickly go to a knot and then return called a tunnel.